 - Wellness and prevention

-- Preventive screenings (breast cancer, cervical cancer, chlamydia)
+- Preventive screenings (breast cancer, colon cancer, cervical cancer, chlamydia)

 - Well-child care

 - Controlling high blood pressure

 - Antidepressant medication management